hsuyuching/webbrowserinternals/README.md

 ### browser.py
 Collect the self.display_list in layout(), then do the render() and flush().
 Handle the keyboard binding, such as "scroll_up", "scroll_down".

+### server.py
+Hosting the server that store the guest entries and handle the POST and GET request from the browser.